Micah456/ClassifyML/README.md

 ## Stretch Goals
 * Add more to dataset
 * Try different models/parameters
+* Resize the image so it's the right size for the model

 ## Completed
 * Download dataset (ignored by git)